zebbra/uxmesh/README.md

 ### features
 #### the client
-+ etablishs a connection to the server, to retreive a list of all clients in the network
++ etablishes a connection to the server, to retreive a list of all clients in the network
 + connects to each client in the network directly with webRTC
 + can be executed as a docker container on a device or as client-side-code in the browser
 #### the server
-+ the server to agregate data received from clients
++ agregate data received from clients
++ holds a list of all clients, which are connected to each other
++ returns the list of all clients to each conneting client
++ provides a http endpoint and delivers the graphical UI to see fancy animations of the collected network data

 ## setup and run the server
 ### run the server on the command line
-prerequisites:
 prerequisites:
 --> install node in version 10.x or higher
 ```